yenierdjnr/ittest/README.md

 ## Updating data files

-The site was populated with production data on 6/20/2018.
-If the data needed for the site changes, the site needs to be re-populated.In order to properly re-populate the site, follow the following steps:
+The site was populated with production data on 6/20/2018 (this date should be updated when the site is updated to keep track of when the script should run).
+If the data needed for the site changes, the site needs to be re-populated.
+In order to properly re-populate the site, follow the following steps:
 1. `cd` to the repo root directory.
 2. Run `./dataPopulate.sh` from the command line.